Ticket lock: Implementation of ticket lock

 The first step, prior to use of the lock, is initialization of all lock variables (Row 1).
-Having next_ticket and now_serving initialized to 0 ensures that the first thread that attempts to get the lock will get ticket 0, thus acquiring the lock due to its ticket matching now_serving.
-So when P1 tries to acquire the lock it immediately succeeds and next_ticket is incremented to 1 (Row 2).
-When P3 tries to acquire the lock it gets 1 for its my_ticket, next ticket is incremented to 2, and it must wait since now_serving is still 0 (Row 3).
-Next, when P2 attempts to acquire the lock it gets 2 for its my_ticket, next_ticket is incremented to 3, and it must also wait due to now_serving still being 0 (Row 4).
-P1 now releases the lock by incrementing now_serving to 1, thus allowing P3 to acquire it due its my_ticket value of 1 (Row 5).
-Now P3 releases the lock, incrementing now_serving to 2, allowing P2 to acquire it (Row 6).
-While P2 has the lock, P4 attempts to acquire it, gets a my_ticket value of 3, increments next_ticket to 4, and must wait since now_serving is still 2 (Row 7).
-When P2 releases the lock, it increments now_serving to 3, allowing P4 to get it (Row 8).
-Finally, P4 releases the lock, incrementing now_serving to 4 (Row 9).
+Having nextTicket and nowServing initialized to 0 ensures that the first thread that attempts to get the lock will get ticket 0, thus acquiring the lock due to its ticket matching nowServing.
+So when P1 tries to acquire the lock it immediately succeeds and nextTicket is incremented to 1 (Row 2).
+When P3 tries to acquire the lock it gets 1 for its myTicket, next ticket is incremented to 2, and it must wait since nowServing is still 0 (Row 3).
+Next, when P2 attempts to acquire the lock it gets 2 for its myTicket, nextTicket is incremented to 3, and it must also wait due to nowServing still being 0 (Row 4).
+P1 now releases the lock by incrementing nowServing to 1, thus allowing P3 to acquire it due its myTicket value of 1 (Row 5).
+Now P3 releases the lock, incrementing nowServing to 2, allowing P2 to acquire it (Row 6).
+While P2 has the lock, P4 attempts to acquire it, gets a myTicket value of 3, increments nextTicket to 4, and must wait since nowServing is still 2 (Row 7).
+When P2 releases the lock, it increments nowServing to 3, allowing P4 to get it (Row 8).
+Finally, P4 releases the lock, incrementing nowServing to 4 (Row 9).
 No currently waiting threads have this ticket number, so the next thread to arrive will get 4 for its ticket and immediately acquire the lock.